House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Ferrari is one of the best-known brands in the world, despite selling fewer than 10,000 cars a year, on average.
-Their cheapest models sell for $200,000 and, even if you are fortunate enough to be able to afford one, it may still not be possible to actually get your hands on a new Ferrari unless you have a history of ownership and a decent relationship with a Ferrari dealer.
+Ferrari is one of the best-known brands in the world despite selling fewer than 10,000 cars a year, on average.
+Their cheapest models sell for $200,000, and even if you are fortunate enough to afford one, it may still not be possible to get your hands on a new Ferrari unless you have a history of ownership and a decent relationship with a Ferrari dealer.
 The company, now owned by Enzo Ferrari’s son and Fiat, ensures that its cars remain exclusive so that it can sell them at a premium.

 Featured Image Credit: Toby_Parsons, Pixabay